spacocha/Distribution-based-clustering/README.md

 -Use this file to create a community-by-OTU matrix from the OTU list file

+TEST DATA:

+Files presented in the "mothur" directory can be used either as test data to ensure the programs are functioning properly, or as a template for appropraite input requirements.

+- Raw data (raw_data.fastq and raw_data.group) are the inputs for the mothur "pre-processing" pipeline.
+Also required are the oligos.tab, required for filtering out primer/adapters from sequencing construct, and new_silva_short_unique_1_151.fa, a reference alignment trimmed to the size of the construct.
+The raw data is a subset of Illumina generated sequence data from a known input community.
+Only four input sequences were kept, along with a few errors generated during sequencing.

+- Inputs for the distribution-based clustering program are raw_data.trime.unique.square.dist, a phylip formatted distance matrix of the unique sequences, and raw_data.trim.seq.count, a community-by-sequence matrix.

+- The final files after processing the raw data with pre-processing (i.e. mothur), distribution-based clustering and post-processing are seq_error_only.err.list.mat

 PRE_PROCESSING SEQUENCE DATA FROM RAW FASTQ:

 Raw sequencing data can be generated in various ways.
 This will outline a simple method using mothur to process raw fastq data from Illumina for used with distribution-based clustering.